Zhdanovich98/pub_devcesops/files/for_wiki.md

 ## Create/Setting Virtualenv ##

+1. Check version.

-1. Before you go any further, make sure you have Python, Pip, Virtualenv and that it’s available from your command line.
-You can check this by simply running:
+Before you go any further, make sure you have Python, Pip, Virtualenv and that it’s available from your command line.

+#### You can check this by simply running: ####

 ```sh
 python --version